-The adoption of IFRS 9 has not had a significant effect on the Corporation's accounting policies related to financial assets.
+The adoption of IFRS 9 has not had a significant effect on the Company's accounting policies related to financial assets.
 However, it eliminated the previous IAS 39 categories for financial assets held to maturity, loans and receivables and available for sale.

 A financial asset is classified as measured at: amortized cost; fair value through other comprehensive income (FVOCI) or fair value through profit or loss (FVTPL).
 The classification of financial assets depends on the purpose for which the financial assets were acquired.
-The Corporation's financial assets, which consist primarily of cash, and receivables, are classified at amortized cost.
+The Company's financial assets, which consist primarily of cash classified as FVTPL, and receivables classified at amortized cost.
 Financial assets at amortized cost are initially recognized at fair value and subsequently carried at amortized cost less any impairment.
 They are classified as current assets or non-current assets based on their maturity date.